 Training for faculty and staff.
-Wayne State regularly offers presentations for faculty and staff regarding the various types of prohibited sexual misconduct, mandatory reporting requirements, available interim measures and resources, and where to find additional information on this topic.
-The university is in the process of launching a comprehensive online Title IX training module for faculty and staff in collaboration with an outside vendor called Get Inclusive.
-This online module will be available sometime during the fall 2018 semester.
-A notification will be sent to all faculty and staff once the module is available.
+Wayne State regularly offers in-person training for faculty and staff regarding the various types of prohibited sexual misconduct, mandatory reporting requirements, available supportive measures and resources, and where to find additional information on this topic.
+University employees are also encouraged to complete an interactive online training program about Title IX and mandatory reporting for faculty and staff.